-Metropolitan Response: The statement that you previously questioned is a correct statement.
-To date, preferential rights have not been used in allocating Metropolitan's water.
+Metropolitan Response: See p.4 of the November 2014 Response to the November Letter RE A-32.
+Contrary to your assertion, to date, preferential rights have not been used in allocating Metropolitan's water.
 The preferential rights disclosure is included because the statutory right exists and any member agency might exercise its preferential right to purchase water in the future.
-Metropolitan has responded to a recent demand made by a member agency for groundwater replenishment deliveries of State Water Project water to a specific service connection.
-Preferential rights does not provide any member agency with a right to delivery of water from a specific source or to a specific connection.
+The example of preferential rights being "used" by Central Basin Municipal Water District is incorrect.
+Central Basin Municipal Water District cited the preferential rights statute when it requested delivery of State Water Project water to its service connection CENB-48.
+However, preferential rights do not provide any member agency with a right to delivery of water from a specific source or to a specific connection.